chrisvrose/jack/README.md

 Tose-app is a bot that periodically checks KAT for new episodes and publishes a link alongside a magnet link.
+It also has the feature of giving snide replies in conversations.

-Unfortunately a server PC is required to do this, so you know, you need to run this like a normal person.
+A server PC is required to run these scripts, so yes, be sure to have one lying around.

 ## Files to care about

-* manager.py
-* script.py
-* send_message.py
-* get_message.py

-Optional files:

-* dump.py
-* argsparse.py
+ALL, except wherever mentioned.
+Because otherwise it wouldn't be in this project.

 ## How do I get set up?